molpopgen/landscape/README.md

   explored.
 * There is a difference in how data are accessed in const and non-const contexts.
 The use of get<X>() is what I'm referring to here--see the code...
+* __Disturbing:__ changing the rtree parameters affects the output _for the same random number seed_.
+Definitely gotta look into that!